 Back in that era, the final two rounds of the Open were contested on a single day.
 Not surprisingly, considering what happened on that oppressively hot and humid day in suburban Washington D.C., the U.S. Golf Association went to four 18-hole rounds the very next year.

 After a 45-minute break between rounds, Venturi started his final 18-hole struggle.
 He was followed by a doctor, who at one point warned Venturi against continuing because he was concerned he could die from heat prostration.
 He was given ice cubes, iced team and salt pills as his improbable march to victory somehow continued.
-Through it all, he conquered the heat and pressure to prevail.

 "I dropped my putter and I raised my arms up to the sky," Venturi told the Associated Press in 1997.
 "I said ‘My God, I've won the Open.'
 The applause was deafening."